al3xandr3/al3xandr3.github.io/_posts/2015-11-01-data-in-a-corporation.md

-## Tackling Data requests

-Questions to ask, when a data requests comes in:

-- What is the request?
-- Why are we doing it?
-What is the hypothesis on yearly goals impact?
-- Tackling the request:
-  - 1. Is the activity measured properly? ( where is the documentation? )
-  - 2. Is this an Ad-hoc analysis or recurring dashboard?
-- For when is it needed ? is there a hard deadline, like launch date ?

 ## Data Science Techniques

 Here are a collection of Data Science Techniques that can be used for more sophisticated data analysis:

  - For day-to-day improved insights.
  - For estimation the evolution of the business given its history.
  - Generate new activities.